 Ganoderma lucidum, more commonly known as Reishi mushroom, has been celebrated for its antiviral properties for more than 2000 years.

 Reishi is considered an adaptogenic herb.
-It contains two protein-bound polysaccharides effective against viruses like herpes simplex and HPV by inhibiting viral replication and adsorption into target cells.
+It contains proteins effective against viruses like herpes simplex and HPV by inhibiting viral replication and adsorption into target cells.

 Want to learn more about Papillex™?
 Check out the What is Papillex page to get the full list of our high potency ingredients.